Elio Vittorini

 Elio Vittorini ([ˈɛːljo vittoˈriːni]; 23 July 1908 – 12 February 1966) was an Italian writer and novelist.
 He was a contemporary of Cesare Pavese and an influential voice in the modernist school of novel writing.
-His best-known work is the anti-fascist novel Conversations in Sicily, for which he was jailed when it was published in 1941.
+His best-known work, in English speaking countries, is the anti-fascist novel Conversations in Sicily, for which he was jailed when it was published in 1941.
 The first U.S. edition of the novel, published in 1949, included an introduction from Ernest Hemingway, whose style influenced Vittorini and that novel in particular.

+Vittorini was one of the most prominent writers of Italian Neorealism in literature.
+His own works of fiction, along with his translations of such American and English writers as William Saroyan, D. H. Lawrence, William Faulkner, and Ernest Hemingway, had a considerable impact on the movement and on Italian post-war literature.

 Life

 Vittorini was born in Syracuse, Sicily, and throughout his childhood moved around Sicily with his father, a railroad worker.
 Several times he ran away from home, culminating in his leaving Sicily for good in 1924.
 For a brief period, he found employment as a construction worker in the Julian March, after which he moved to Florence to work as a type corrector (a line of work he abandoned in 1934 due to lead poisoning).
 Around 1927 his work began to be published in literary journals.
 In many cases, separate editions of his novels and short stories from this period, such as The Red Carnation were not published until after World War II, due to fascist censorship.
 In 1937, he was expelled from the National Fascist Party for writing in support of the Republican side in the Spanish Civil War.